 About The Munich Residence

-Now restored after being severely damaged in World War II, the Munich Residence has a range of exhibits and things to see, offering a glimpse into the history of the building and its residents.
+The Munich Residence is now open to the public as the Residenz Museum, and is one of Munich’s top tourist attractions, with a range of exhibits and things to see, offering a glimpse into the history of the building and its residents.
 Highlights of a tour of the Munich Residence include its vast hall of antiquities or “Antiquarium” – one of the largest of its kind – as well as its elector apartments (Kurfurstenzimmer), ancestral gallery (Ahnengalerie) and the stunning works in its treasury, to name a few.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.